-In our Trust, our culture is rooted in a commitment to excellent teaching and learning for every learner across all our schools.
+Our vision is Shaping Positive Futures, and our culture is rooted in a commitment to excellent teaching and learning for every learner across all our schools.
 We prioritise pastoral welfare, striving to provide every learner with the best chance in life, ensuring that no one is left behind.
 Our focus extends to the development of self-regulated young people both within our schools and beyond.